duereg/manager-readme/README.md

    - Everything you do wrong is my responsibility

 ### My Responsibilities to the Company
- - Work with Product and Delivery Management to come up with long-term vision for the team
+ - Work with product and delivery management to come up with long-term vision for the team
  - Responsible for the long term health of all products in this area
  - Represent our area to the rest of the organization
  - Manage cross project priorities and ensure we have the right people working on the right projects